mnl359/workshop-terraform/README.md

 ## Python Validation

-By default, macOS comes with Python 2.7.x installed, and this document assume you have this version and any variation is outside of scope.
+By default, macOS comes with Python 2.7.x installed.
+This document assumes you have this version and any variation is outside of scope.

 To validate your Python version execute the following command: